• Menu

 • Begin by rubbing the rag back and forth on the surface until the paint separates from the wood.

-• You must be careful when handling alcohol as it could damage the wood.
-Don’t be too hard when rubbing the paint off.
+• You must be careful when handling Alcohol as it could damage the wood.

 In this method, you have to consider the following:

-Select the right solvent.
+Select the suitable solvent.

 Moreover, some solvents are citrus-based and more environmentally friendly but are still harmful, and you should take the proper safety measures.